maansaake/arbiter/README.md

 ## Reproducability with traffic models

-In order to easily reproduce tests between software releases and provide support for a GitOps way of working, Assure provides a traffic model feature which lets the user write test files that can be given to the executable.
-Traffic models are YAML files that specify how Assure should behave when a test is started.
+In order to easily reproduce tests between software releases and provide support for a GitOps way of working, arbiter provides a traffic model feature which lets the user write test files that can be given to the executable.
+Traffic models are YAML files that specify how arbiter should behave when a test is started.
 The YAML file specifies which testing modules should be enabled and disabled, and settings for different operations.

 Generate a blank traffic model using the executable using the `--generate-traffic-model` argument.

 ## Monitoring

-Assure approaches system monitoring in a black box manner.
-The following monitoring methods are available with Assure's built in monitoring tools:
+arbiter approaches system monitoring in a black box manner.
+The following monitoring methods are available with arbiter's built in monitoring tools:

  1. CPU
  2. Memory